God loves you and . . .

 God raised Him up again, putting an end to the agony of death.
 Acts 2:24 (NASB)

-Jesus returned to life to prove that He was God and to prove that He was without sin (Romans 1:4 4:25).
-He did all of this so that your sins can be forgiven and so that you can live with Him forever.
+Jesus returned to life to prove that He was God and to prove that He was without sin (Romans 1:4; 4:25).
+He did all of this so that your sins can be forgiven and so that you can live with Him forever in heaven.

 Today Is the Day of Salvation